-ABC Reportedly Orders Pilot For Lee Daniels-Produced Reboot Of ‘The Wonder Years’
+ABC Reportedly Orders Pilot For Lee Daniels-Produced Reboot Of 'The Wonder Years'

 The pilot script will reportedly be written by Saladin K. Patterson, who also did work on The Big Bang Theory, Frasier and The Bernie Mac Show.
 He'll also act as a producer alongside Daniels and Marc Velez.

-Marlens is said to be attached to the project as a consultant as well, while Savage — who transitioned from acting into a career as one of TV’s highly-regarded directors — is on-tap to direct the first episode.
+Marlens is said to be attached to the project as a consultant as well, while Savage -- who transitioned from acting into a career as one of TV's most highly regarded directors -- is on-tap to direct the first episode.

-Per the THR report, sources have indicated that Daniels, Velez, Patterson and Savage pitched the idea directly to then ABC Entertainment head Karey Burke, who had once singled out The Wonder Years as one of the shows that inspired her to pursue a career in TV.
+Per the THR, sources have indicated that Daniels, Velez, Patterson and Savage pitched the idea directly to then-ABC Entertainment head Karey Burke, who had once singled out The Wonder Years as one of the shows that inspired her to pursue a career in TV.

 Daniels has an incredibly strong track record in the medium, having co-created, written and directed the hit Fox series Empire.
 Meanwhile, Savage and Patterson are reportedly close friends and have worked together previously.

-As shared previously by The Inquisitr, original series stars Savage, McKeller and Saviano reunited for a lunch in 2019 that set social media ablaze.
+As shared by The Inquisitr, original series stars Savage, McKeller and Saviano reunited for a lunch in 2019, much to the delight of Wonder Years fans.